Chiquita Brands International B Case Study Solution & Analysis

 The business was rather successful till 2005 with its traditional marketing methods, however soon after 2005 the business begins facing various problems including decline of its fan base.
 Several external along with internal aspects are accountable for the decrease.
 Internal aspects consist of; insufficient financial investment in social media and other digital medias of.

 Fan base of NASCAR comprised of married males with an average age of 47, which passes their fandom to their children and produce generational commitment.
-Other obstacles for NASCAR consists of the shift of its fans to other sports as they were improving their fan's experience permitting access to their broadcasts out of the houses through jumbo turns, Wi-Fi gain access to, and so on.
+Other obstacles for NASCAR consists of the shift of its fans to other sports as they were improving their fan's experience permitting access to their broadcasts out of the homes through jumbo turns, Wi-Fi access, and so on.

 Porter's Five Forces Analysis

-It is essential to understand market in which business is working due to the fact that NASCAR's bottom line i.e. net earnings is heavily depends on this.
-There are 5 forces that are utilized to recognize success, intensity and appearance of NASCAR service.
+It is important to comprehend market in which company is working since NASCAR's bottom line i.e. net revenue is heavily depends on this.
+There are 5 forces that are used to determine success, strength and beauty of NASCAR company.